AgenteDog/CoDtoUE4/README.md

 - 4.22
 - 4.24

-New versions will be supported soon.
+More versions will be supported soon.

 ### What does this plugin import?